-- Take a card from the Ringer Board box located upstairs in the clubhouse, put your name on it and then circle the score that you shot for each hole.
+- A Ringer Board card will be available at the beginning of the season for each member.
+Cards are available from the Ringer Board Coordinator or from some executives.
+To start, put your name on it and then circle the score that you shot for each hole.
 This is week number one. - Record any pars, birdies, eagles and chip-ins at the top of the card and keep a running total of these for the entire season.
-Use numerical numbers please and no slashes. - Each week when you golf, pull your card from the Ringer Board box and circle any scores on each hole that you improved on from previous weeks. - After entering your improvements, pars, birdies, eagles and chip-ins, file your card back in the Ringer Board box, by last name alphabetically. - The last day to fill out your card is September 12th.
-The cards will be picked up after this date.
+Use numerical numbers please and no slashes. - Each week when you golf, update your card and circle any scores on each hole that you improved on from previous weeks. - After entering your improvements, pars, birdies, eagles and chip-ins; keep the card with you throughout the season.
+Remember to update it after every game. - The last day to fill out your card is September 16th.
+Please hand in your card to the Ringer Board Coordinator, the Assistant Club Captain or Club Captain.